All Episodes

 Pam Bondi especially is busy.

-Remember, she had to give a same day response when a college kid, a male college male who should never take himself seriously and should be made up, made fun of for the rest of his life for calling the feds and recording a tiff that he had with another student on campus.
+Remember, she had to give a same-day response when a college kid, a male, college male, who should never take himself seriously and should be made fun of for the rest of his life for calling the feds and recording a TIFF that he had with another student on campus.

-It's literally like saying fu to everyone on the campus.
+It's literally like saying F you to everyone on the campus.

 I don't care.

-And a girl had words for him and he decided to pull out his his phone because that's so manly.
+And a girl had words for him and he decided to whip out his phone because that's so manly.

 I'm going to record the girl saying words to me.